alishobeiri/Monocular-Video-Odometery/README.md

 # Monocular Video Odometry Using OpenCV
-This is an OpenCV based implementation of visual odometery.
+This is an Python OpenCV based implementation of visual odometery.

 An invaluable resource I used in building the visual odometry system was Avi Singh's blog post: http://avisingh599.github.io/vision/monocular-vo/ as well as his C++ implementation found [here](https://github.com/avisingh599/mono-vo).